A nurse cleans the injection site on a woman's arm before giving her a shot.

 Also, if you have any severe, life-threatening allergies or you’ve had an allergic reaction to a previous flu shot or other immunization, talk with a doctor about your vaccination options.

-When are flu shots available?
+When are flu shots available in Minnesota and Wisconsin?

 Typically, flu shots are available starting in September of each year and remain available for as long as influenza is circulating in the community – which can be March, April or even May.